 ISO 27000 Series

-International Standards Organization (ISO) 27000 is a set of broad standards covering an array of privacy, confidentiality and IT security best practices published jointly with the International Electrotechnical Commission (IEC).
+International Organization of Standardization (ISO) 27000 is a set of broad standards covering an array of privacy, confidentiality and IT security best practices published jointly with the International Electrotechnical Commission (IEC).
 These standards are designed to help organizations address their risks with appropriate controls.

 The series includes several subset frameworks specific to various industry types.
 For example, ISO 27799 defines standards and best practices for the healthcare industry.